Magnetism in Gemstones

 Near-Colorless Andradite: The near-colorless Andradite pictured below left is documented by the RRUFF Project and is considered to be a very pale Demantoid.
-All the apparent color is likely derived from iron (Fe3+) rather than from chromium/vanadium.
-Although we have not tested this gem, it qualifies as the only near-colorless gemstone that would be picked up by an N52 magnet.
+All the apparent color is likely derived from iron (Fe3+) rather than from chromium.
+Although we have not tested this gem, it qualifies as the only near-colorless Ugrandite gemstone that would have high enough magnetic susceptibility to be picked up by an N52 magnet.

 It might seem unlikely that a gemstone with such high iron content as Andradite could be near-colorless, but this is another example of how iron in the valence state of Fe3+ is by itself a weak chromophore.
 The iron in the near-colorless gem (left) is visible only as a very pale yellowish green.
 We have not encountered any Demantoid Garnets with so little color.
 The Demantoid with the lightest color that we have tested is shown below right.
 This tiny light green gem was mined in Quebec, Canada, and derives its pale color primarily from iron (Fe3+).
 It has the lowest Andradite content of all Andradites tested, with a compostiion of 69% Andradite and 31% Grossular.

 (Photo by William W. Pinch, Courtesy of rruff.info)